UniMath/agda-unimath/src/foundation/cones-over-towers.lagda.md

   pr1 (cone-map-tower c f) n x = map-cone-tower A c n (f x) pr2 (cone-map-tower c f) n x = coherence-cone-tower A c n (f x)
 ```

+## Table of files about sequential limits

+The following table lists files that are about sequential limits as a general
+concept.

+{{#include tables/sequential-limits.md}}